 Changing Me Knowledge Social and Emotional Skills Questions for Family Learning Ages 3-5 Reception Know the names and functions of some parts of the body (see vocabulary list) Can identify how they have changed from a baby Which parts of your body do you know the same of?
 Know that we grow from baby to adult Know who to talk to if they are feeling worried Know that sharing how they feel can help solve a worry Know that remembering happy times can help us move on Can say what might change for them they get older Recognise that changing class can illicit happy and/or sad emotions Can say how they feel about changing class/ growing up Who can you talk to if you ever feel worried or frightened? (at school / at home) Can you tell me about a time when you felt really happy?
-Children are encouraged to think about how they h consolidate the names and functions of some of th bodies change as we get older in lots of different v and that sharing these can help.
-They also conside Key Vocabulary Eye, Foot, Eyebrow, Forehead, Ear, Mouth, Arm, H Change, Worry, Excited, Memories. ne main parts of the body and discuss how these vays.
-Children understand that change can brin er the role that memories can have in managing e have changed.
-They learn that our g about positive and negative feelings, g change.
+Children are encouraged to think about how they consolidate the names and functions of some of the consolidate the names and functions of some of the main parts of the body and discuss how these have changed.
+They learn that our bodies change as we get older in lots of different ways.
+Children understand that change can bring about positive and negative feelings, and that sharing these can help.
+They also consider the role that memories can have in managing change.
+Key Vocabulary Eye, Foot, Eyebrow, Forehead, Ear, Mouth, Arm, Leg, Chest, Knee, Nose, Tongue, Finger, Toe, Stomach, Hand, Baby, Grown-up, Adult, Change, Worry, Excited, Memories.